zuidwijk/dsmr/README.md

 The configuration (slimmelezer.yaml) is tested on a [Slimmelezer+](https://www.zuidwijk.com/product/slimmelezer-plus/) on a Landis+Gyr E360 energy meter from the Danish grid company "Netselskabet N1"

 ## How to use
+- This configuration is only relevant for those countries where the values 1.8.0 and 2.8.0 etc are in use.
+If you use 1.8.1.
+1.8.2.
+2.8.1 and 2.8.2 I recommend that you use the configuration from the https://github.com/zuidwijk/dsmr repo.
 - First off, contact your utility company (Netselskab) to have the P1 port enabled, and await their confirmation.
 - Regarding Landis+Gyr E360, certain Energy Meter serial numbers (56xxxxx + 57xxxxx) have the wrong firmware, hence P1 port cannot be activated.
 N1 expects to have new firmware in Q1 2023.
 Energy Meters with serial number 58xxxxx and 59xxxxx can be activated right away.
 - The sensors `sensor.energy_exported` and `sensor.energy_imported` can be used in the Home Assistant Energy Dashboard